ros-infrastructure/rosindex/help/package_list.md

 These fields are additionally searched:
 - readme: The 'readme' file included in the package repository.
 - tags: These mostly contains the page name split by '_', so that for example the package with name "avt_vimbra_camera" would have tags 'avt', 'vimbra', and 'camera'.
-(A few packages have explicit tags defined, but most do not.)
 - released: Is the package released?
 Has a value 'released' if released, otherwise empty.

 ### Example searches